 Marion blackberries, sometimes referred to as the “Cabernet of Blackberries,” are the premier blackberry cultivated and used in everything from yogurt, jam, baked goods, and juices.
-They have a complex, rich flavor, deep reddish purple color and superior texture and size over other blackberry varietals.
-That’s not all though.
-Read on for further information regarding “what are marionberries?”
+They have a complex, rich flavor, deep reddish purple color and superior texture and size over other blackberry varietals, and that’s not all.
+Read on for further information regarding, “What are marionberries?”

 What are Marionberries?